Lithia-Excel-Developers/TDD-Katas/README.md

 2. open `TDD Katas.xlsm` in Excel
 3. import the modules using VBA-Import-Export
 4. press the `Run Specs` button on the `Spec Runner` sheet
+5. Write methods in the `Utilities.bas` module
+6. Write tests in the `Utilities_Specs.bas` module